 Eastern suburbs of Melbourne.
-Main suburbs are Nunawading, Mitcham, Ringwood, Heathmont, Croydon, Croydon Hills, Kilsyth South and Vermont.
-Seat covers most of the Maroondah council area, and part of the Whitehorse council area.
+The main suburbs are Ringwood, Heathmont, Croydon, Croydon Hills, Kilsyth South, Warranwood, Forest Hill and Vermont.
+The seat covers all of the Maroondah council area, and part of the Whitehorse council area.

 Deakin was first created in 1937, and has been almost always held by the United Australia Party and Liberal Party.

 The seat originally covered rural areas to the east and north-east of Melbourne, until the 1968 redistribution moved the seat into the eastern suburbs of Melbourne, in the same sort of area that the seat covers today.